nimbl3/jenkins-pipeline-shared/README.md

 To add more `step`, simply add a new `.groovy` file to _vars_ directory.
 Read the [documentation](https://jenkins.io/doc/book/pipeline/shared-libraries/) about extending shared libraries in Jenkins for more information.

+Please note that extending shared library to our Jenkins only applies when the newly added file exists in `master` branch.

 ## License

 This project is Copyright (c) 2014-2018 Nimbl3 Ltd. It is free software,